14 Best Places to Visit in Malaysia

 A mix of colonial, modern, Asian, and Malay architecture flows through the city, giving it a unique look you don't usually find in other Southeast Asian capitals.
 The National Palace and the House of Parliament are two examples of stunning KL architecture-well worth a look even if you don't plan on exploring inside.

-Other great places worth a visit while you're in town include the Merdeka Square, Chinatown's Petaling Street, and KL Bird Park.
+More great things to do while you're in Kuala Lumpur include visiting Merdeka Square, shopping at Chinatown's Petaling Street, and exploring KL Bird Park.

 Kuala Lumpur is considered one of the best shopping destinations in Southeast Asia-not only does the city have almost 70 shopping centers, but it's also full of indoor/outdoor markets (like the gigantic Central Market, with over 800 shops and stalls) and a great place to pick up hand-carved wood and pewter.